 Emerging trends in technical skills

-The list of in-demand tech skills is always growing as the manufacturing landscape evolves.
-For example, virtual reality and augmented reality technologies are starting to gain ground as manufacturers discover their potential to improve employee training and maintenance.
-Another trend that continues to exert influence over the industry is sustainability, and employees who are well-versed in green techniques and practices stand to serve important roles in manufacturing operations for the foreseeable future.
+The list of in-demand technical skills is always growing as the manufacturing landscape evolves.
+For example, virtual reality and augmented reality are starting to gain ground as manufacturers discover their potential to improve employee training and manufacturing processes.
+Another trend shaping the industry is sustainability, where employees versed in green practices are in high demand.